-If you remember one idea, remember this: natural selection acts on differences among individuals, but the result shows up as population-level change over time.
+Natural selection acts on differences among individuals, but the result shows up as population-level change over time.
+It does not happen just because organisms differ.
+Three conditions must hold:

 • There must be variation among individuals.